ucsd-cse30-f17/pa4-public/README.md

 ### 5. Compiling your code
 We've provided a Makefile for you that should make the compilation process simple.
 Please do not modify the Makefile, but feel free to refer to it.

-Once you've written `bst.c` and also written some tests in `test.c`, you can try to compile your code and run your tests using the following command:
+Once you've written `bst.c`, you can try to compile your code and run your tests using the following command:

 ```
-    make test
+    make bst.o
 ```

+To recompile, first run `make clean`, and then run `make bst.o` (or if you've written tests and would like to run them, use `make test`) again.
+To test with valgrind, run `make vtest`.

 ### 6. README
 #### 1. We've provided the `.o` files for ten different implementations of `bst.c`.
 9 of the 10 are incorrect implementations, and 1 is correct.
 Below are ten short descriptions of the errors, in no particular order.